safrazik/vue-file-agent/api.md

 When provided, a theme class is added to the container `.theme-<theme>`.
 Officially supported themes: `default` (grid view), `list` (list view)

+### thumbnailSize

+number, default `360`

+Image and Video file preview thumbnails are resized to this size.
+Bigger numbers resut in better quality thumbnails, smaller numbers result in faster preview generation.

+### uploadHeaders

+object default none

+Headers to pass to `uploadUrl`

+### uploadUrl

+string default none

+When this prop is provided, built in uploader is triggerred as soon as files are selected.
+And when delete button is clicked, built in uploader's delete function is called.

 ### value